d-uzlov/k8s-homelab/storage/democratic-csi/nfs/fast/readme.md

 - - If there is an common share you will get an error like this:
 - - `<pvc dataset path> is a subtree of <parent NFS share path> and already exports this dataset for 'everybody'`
 - Go to `Top Bar -> Settings -> API Keys` and create a new key
+- Create at least one NFS share and enable NFS service
+- - It seems like it's not possible to enable the service if you don't have shares yet
 - Setup local config:
 ```bash
 cat <<EOF > ./storage/democratic-csi/nfs/fast/env/truenas.env